-An object of a category is a compact projective object if its corepresentable functor preserves all small sifted colimits.
+An object of a category is a compact projective object, also known as strongly of finite presentation, if its corepresentable functor preserves all small sifted colimits.

 In the case of cocomplete Barr-exact categories, it is equivalently an object that is